Preparing for the College Bound Exams

 The CLEP is used for college credit by exam.
-Go to the College Board CLEP page to register and pay for a CLEP subject exam (currently $87 per exam).
+Go to the College Board CLEP page to register and pay for a CLEP subject exam (currently, as of September 2022, $89 per exam).
 However, you will have to contact the testing center directly to actually reserve a test appointment time (test site locations are provided through the CLEP site).

 Many colleges have CLEP/AP credit equivalency sheets posted on their websites.
 (Search the college website for CLEP or AP credits.)

 Check the College Board website for free or relatively inexpensive preparation material.
 Most bookstores and Amazon.com sell a variety of CLEP, AP and SAT Subject prep materials.
 We have liked the Kaplan or Princeton materials in the past.
 Also the REA's CLEP books were helpful.

 We have used Speedy Prep which is an online CLEP prep site.
 It seemed helpful for the short time my son used it to cram for a CLEP to get a forgotten requirement out of the way; however, at $30 monthly subscription fee, it may not prove worth the dollars depending on how long a student needed to use it or if any half price trial period was not sufficient.

 How the Tests Differ (as to style and availability)

 The CLEP tests and SAT Subject tests are considered easier to prepare for and take than the AP tests which require specialized curriculum.

 The CLEP and SAT Subject Tests do not require specialized curriculum but test material generally covered by many normal high school or college courses.